 Over in the Distillery District, Cluny Bistro makes a solid choice for a quality holiday feast that’s full of comforting goodness.
 The spacious spot features both a private dining room and function space and can accommodate groups of up to 80 people.
 As an added bonus, you can bond with buzzed coworkers post-dinner at the Distillery District’s annual Christmas Market.

 Show your co-workers you’re in the know and book the holiday party at Northern Maverick brewpub.
 In addition to the 150-seat restaurant, Northern Maverick also features a 40-person private dining room.
 Perks to hosting events here include an assortment of food stations that feature things like house-cured charcuterie and cheese (and, naturally, no shortage of beer).

 Those who’ve been to Leslieville’s Gio Rana’s Really, Really Nice Restaurant (also known as “The Nose”) typically become regulars for their totally addictive and comforting Italian food.
 Perfect for a smaller, more casual holiday party in Toronto, the laid-back, eclectic décor-filled spot offers a cozy private dining room (ideal for groups of eight to 10) that used to be a vault in the former gutted bank come restaurant.

-For quality barbeque shared bites and expertly made cocktails, King East’s Carbon Bar makes a reliable choice for a holiday party in Toronto.
+For quality barbecue shared bites and expertly made cocktails, Queen East’s Carbon Bar makes a reliable choice for a holiday party in Toronto.
 Groups of over eight are required to book off of a family-style menu, which makes for a more interactive meal with your coworkers and, hopefully, unites your team (the best way to bond is over food, right?).
 Groups of eight to 12 can also book the coveted Chef’s Table, which is complete with a five-course menu.

 Ossington mainstay Boehmer has been a go-to for everything from birthday parties to media events since it opened up in 2010.
 The spot features a private dining room that can seat up to 20 and is tucked away from the bustle of the wait staff and the clinking glasses toward the back of the restaurant.
 Make your holiday party in Toronto a classy one!